 R&D STRATEGY

 Macrophage Migration Inhibitory Factor (MIF) is a pleiotropic cytokine identified in 1993.
-However, new intracellular functions of MIF have been identified recently, including a role in the assembly of the NLRP3 inflammasome.
-MIF also plays a unique role in sensitivity to steroids.
+In addition to the large body of evidence supporting MIF as a key target for treating inflammation and fibrosis, new intracellular functions of MIF have been identified recently, including a role in the assembly of the NLRP3 inflammasome.
+MIF also plays a unique role in reducing sensitivity to steroids.
+Consequently, blocking MIF can enhance anti-inflammatory efficacy of steroids, which can result in reduced corticosteroid-steroid dosing in patients that now depend on high dose corticosteroid-steroid treatment.

-Apaxen identifies and develops small molecules that block intracellular functions of MIF.
-This platform approach allows for the development of a pipeline of novel therapeutics to treat a broad range of diseases that depend on NLRP3 inflammasome activity and other aspects of MIF biology.
+Apaxen identifies and develops small molecules that block or degrade MIF.
+This platform approach allows for the development of a pipeline of novel therapeutics to treat a broad range of diseases that depend on prolonged MIF activity.
 This includes many inflammatory and inflammaging related diseases and auto-immune diseases.

-Apaxen benefits from strategic collaborations with main academic research centers having translational expertise in NLRP3 Inflammasome biology and inflammasome-related diseases.
+Apaxen benefits from strategic collaborations with main academic research centers having translational expertise in MIF and NLRP3 Inflammasome biology and MIF-related diseases.